akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 This tab is only available for EE users.
 :::

-To access an app's settings, click on `Manage app` and you will access the first page of the App settings, then click on the `Permissions` tab.
+To access an App's settings, click on `Manage app` and you will access the first page of the App settings, then click on the `Permissions` tab.

-This page allows you to view and update permissions granted to an app.
+This page allows you to view and update permissions granted to an App.

 ![Connected App permissions](../img/connected-app-permissions.png)

 ::: info
-If you want to know more about App permissions, please read this paragraph of our documentation: [How to give permissions to your app?](how-to-connect-my-pim-with-apps.html#how-to-give-permissions-to-your-app-ee-only)
+If you want to know more about App permissions, please read this paragraph of our documentation: [How to give permissions to your App?](how-to-connect-my-pim-with-apps.html#how-to-give-permissions-to-your-app-ee-only)
 :::

 ### Who can manage App permissions?

-The PIM is using the following role permissions to manage who can grant permission to an app:
+The PIM is using the following role permissions to manage who can grant permission to an App:

 - Manage attribute group permissions
 - Manage category permissions